trskop/command-wrapper/man/command-wrapper-completion.1.md

     in `command-wrapper(1)`.

 \--supported-shells
 :   Query shells supported by command line completion.
-(Currently only Bash is
+Supported *SHELL* values
-    supported.)
+    at the moment are: *bash* and *fish*.

-\--verbosity-values*
+\--verbosity-values
-:   *Query possible *VERBOSITY* values.
+:   Query possible *VERBOSITY* values.
 These can be set using global
     `--verbosity=VERBOSITY` option, or are passed down to subcommands via `COMMAND_WRAPPER_VERBOSITY` environment variable.